Novagraphix/plugins/README.md

 > ID of the movie that has to be embedded.

 #### trigger (optional - default trailer)
-> ID of selector thtat will trigger the overlay.
+> ID of selector that will trigger the overlay.

 #### top, right, bottom, left (optional - default 100px)
 > Margin of Youtube video